Isotropic 3D topological phases with broken time reversal symmetry: Symmetry analysis

+where $\vb*{\sigma}$ and $\vb*{\tau}$ are two sets of Pauli matrices, corresponding to spin and orbital degrees of freedom.
+The two types of orbitals both transform under a spin-$1/2$ irreducible representation, but have different parity under inversion.
+Bands with such symmetry characters can arise for example from a spinful $s$-orbital, and the $J=1/2$ subspace of a spin-orbit split $p$-orbital.

+\co{We check for other symmetries} In the next step we make sure that the model has no symmetries beyond the spatial isotropy, because additional symmetries would make it impossible to assign topological protection to the spatial symmetries only.
+We find that the Dirac Hamiltonian above does have an additional time-reversal symmetry $\mathcal{T} = \sigma_y \exp(-i\tau_z\phi) \mathcal{K}$ where $\tan \phi = t_1/t_0$ and $\mathcal{K}$ is complex conjugation.
+In order to break this symmetry, we allow higher-order terms, including up to cubic momentum dependence, resulting in a continuum model of the form

+where we interpret $\mu_i$ as chemical potentials, and $t_i$ as normal and spin-orbit hopping amplitudes.
+We demand that $t_4/t_1 \neq t_5/t_0$, otherwise a momentum-dependent time-reversal symmetry of the form $\mathcal{T} = \sigma_y \exp(-i\tau_z\phi(\vb*{k})) \mathcal{K}$ would still exist.
+This ensures that the phase of the spin-orbit terms connecting the two types of orbitals is momentum-dependent, such terms originate from distance-dependent hopping phases in the tight-binding models.

 Despite lacking TRS, the high degree of spatial symmetry of this model protects the twofold spin degeneracy of all bands.
-For a fixed $\vb*{k}$, the eigenstates of~\eqref{eqn:continuum_model_4x4} are eigenstates of the angular momentum operator in the direction parallel to $\vb*{k}$.
-Mirror symmetry exchanges states with opposite angular momentum, thereby ensuring the degeneracy of the spin bands.
+For a fixed $\vb*{k}$, the eigenstates of~\eqref{eqn:continuum_model_4x4} are eigenstates of the angular momentum operator $\vb*{k}\cdot \vb*{S}$ in the direction parallel to $\vb*{k}$.
+Mirror symmetries that leave $\vb*{k}$ invariant exchange states with opposite angular momentum, thereby ensuring the degeneracy of the spin bands.

+\co{We check that gapless 2D model is possible} Finally we check that the symmetry is capable of protecting gapless surface states.
+We restrict the symmetry group to the subgroup that leaves a flat surface invariant.
+In the case of a surface with normal $\hat{z}$, this group is generated by rotations around $\hat{z}$ and a mirror with normal perpendicular to $\hat{z}$, for example $\mathcal{M}_x$.
+Considering a 2-band model in 2D with symmetry representations for rotation by angle $\phi$ as $U_{\phi} = \exp(-i \phi \sigma_z)$ and for $\mathcal{M}_x$ as $U_{\mathcal{M}_x} = i \sigma_x$, we find the symmetry-allowed massless Dirac Hamiltonian

+The combination of continuous rotation and mirror symmetries is sufficient to forbid a $k$-independent mass term from opening a gap in single surface Dirac cone.
+We emphasize the role of the mirror symmetries originating from the bulk inversion symmetry, rotation invariance alone would allow for a mass term proportional to $\sigma_z$ to open a gap.